sorry-app/grunt-sorry-theme-deploy/README.md

 # grunt-sorry-theme-deploy

 > A grunt task to automate the deployment of your status page themes to your Sorry account.
+>
+> This task takes your themes source code, bundles it up into a deployable zip and uploads it to your status page through the Sorry API.

 ## Getting Started
 This plugin requires Grunt `~0.4.4`